 Pear and Pomegranate Lamb Tagine

-Pomegranate, pear, and orange go so well together, I decided to use the ingredients to prepare a Middle Eastern-themed tagine with lamb.
-This dish is absolutely terrific over couscous, polenta, or cauliflower mashed with some feta cheese. —Arlene Erlbach, Morton Grove, Illinois
+Pomegranate, pear and orange go together so well that I decided to use them to prepare a Middle Eastern-themed tagine with lamb.
+This tastes delicious served over couscous, polenta, or cauliflower mashed with some feta cheese. —Arlene Erlbach, Morton Grove, Illinois

 Total TimePrep: 20 min.
 Cook: 6 hours.

 - 1/4 cup minced fresh parsley